orenef/react-typing-effect/Readme.md

 # react-typing-text-effect

-react-typing-text-effect is a react base component that ...
+react-typing-text-effect is a react base component with zero dependencies, use to add the typing effect.

 codesandbox demo -> [Demo](https://hdw4h.csb.app/)
 ## Installation